rust-lang/cargo/src/doc/src/reference/publishing.md

 don’t fully trust into a named owner.
 In order to become a named owner, a user must have logged into [crates.io] previously.

-If a team name is given to `--add`, that team is invited as a “team” owner, with restricted right to the crate.
+If a team name is given to `add`, that team is invited as a “team” owner, with restricted right to the crate.
 While they have permission to publish or yank versions of the crate, they *do not* have the ability to add or remove owners.
 In addition to being more convenient for managing groups of owners, teams are